 Moreover, you can distribute your inventory strategically across multiple fulfilment centres.
 This helps you store inventory closer to your customers, allowing you to speed up delivery while reducing shipping costs.

 To help with your distribution efforts, ShipBob also takes care of the picking and packing aspects of the fulfilment process.
 Orders are automatically received and processed in our warehouses so they immediately get sent to the fulfilment queue, where the picking and packing processes begin.
-ShipBob sends out the orders for you through major shipping couriers and even negotiates rates for you to keep shipping costs low.
+ShipBob sends out the orders for you through major shipping carriers and even negotiates rates for you to keep shipping costs low.

 With a B2B Fulfilment Suite and API capabilities, ShipBob also helps you fulfil EDI-compliant wholesale orders.
 We ship your inventory directly to your retail partners so they can fulfil the orders to their customers.
 And the entire B2B order fulfilment process is simplified and optimised for efficiency with EDI automation that instantly pulls purchase order data into the ShipBob dashboard, following which new orders and packing slips are created.